-This simple Chicken Vesuvio recipe is full of flavor and serves up beautifully.
+A simple Chicken Vesuvio recipe that's full of flavor and serves up beautifully.
 I keep a small mason jar of the seasoned flour in my pantry, adding the Parmesan when I'm ready to make the dish.
 Chicken Vesuvio reminds me of a classic 1970's meal, so grown up and ready for a cozy dinner for two.
 This dish is incredibly simple to prep.
 I can pop it in the oven, set the timer, and let it cook while I'm doing other things around the house.

-My recipe calls for two two bone-in chicken breast but when it was time to cook it up I decided to try using one insanely large chicken breast which weighs in a 1.25 pounds!
+My recipe calls for two bone-in chicken breast but when it was time to cook it up I decided to try using one insanely large chicken breast which weighs in a 1.25 pounds!
 It turned out just fine and was easy to divide into two pieces.

 I mostly use canned chicken broth and this recipe calls for just a half cup, instead of tossing the rest of the can you can freeze the remaining broth in cube trays.

 Steps to Make Chicken Vesuvio

 - Preheat oven to 350 degrees.